BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/2_HybridAzSHCI.md

 Task 1: Enable some Hybrid capabilities in Azure of your Azure Stack HCI cluster
 -----------
-In this step, you will review the status of the Azure Arc services on the Azure Stack HCI 22H2 cluster by using Windows Admin Center, enable Hybrid Azure Stack HCI Cluster features in the Azure Portal.
+In this step, you will review the status of the Azure Arc services on the Azure Stack HCI 22H2 cluster by using Windows Admin Center, and enable Hybrid Azure Stack HCI Cluster features in the Azure Portal.

 ### Review the status of the Azure Arc required services in Windows Admin Center ###